loquilloll/insanely-fast-whisper-api/README.md

 ## API usage

 ### Authentication
-If you had set up the `ADMIN_KEY` environment secret.
-You'll need to pass `x-admin-api-key` in the header with the value of the key you previously set.
+If you have set up the `ADMIN_KEY` environment secret, you'll need to pass `x-admin-api-key` in the header with the value of the key you previously set.

 ### Endpoints